marchingband/wvr/README.md

 * if you click on **action** you can see all the possible ways to use these pin events.
 It can trigger a sound, but it can also do many other things.
 * **velocity** is the Midi term for volume, so, set this to the playback volume that you would like to result from events on this pin.
 * when you have everything set up the way you want, click on **sync**. this will upload your sounds to the WVR, and it will also send the configuration information.
 Nothing will actually change on the WVR untill you hit **sync**
-* wait for the sync to complete, you will get a popup uffering to refresh the browser.
-First reset the WVR by pressing the reset button on the WVR, then click **yes** and the browser will refresh.
+* wait for the sync to complete.
 You will see your pin configs have updated, and your sounds are displayed in the sounds menu.
 Now when you press **audition** the sound will not play in the browser, it will play on the WVR.
 * connect headphones or some line out to the WVR
 * using a wire (or a female jumper cable) connect the **GND** pin on the WVR to pin **D2**, and your sound should play.
 * Changes to the Pin Configuration will not take effect until you reset the WVR, so get in the habit of reseting your WVR as you make changes, after perforing a SYNC.
 WVR only takes a few seconds to boot and present WIFI, so it is not a real bottle neck in your workflow, your computer will not even notice that the network has been reset.